 The Vegan Society are challenging the unfair promotion of cow's milk, where fortified plant milks can provide the same nutritional content to children.

-We want to see fortified plant milk recognised on par with animal milk, wherever animal milk is currently supported or promoted.
+We want to see fortified plant milk recognised as an alternative, wherever animal milk is currently supported or promoted.

 We are doing this by formally challenging the government and other institutions directly, making the case that the current situation discriminates against vegan children along with those who have dairy allergies and intolerances or even those children who just do not like animal milk.
 We want to see all of these schemes broaden their scope to support fortified plant milk alternatives as well, for the benefit of vegan children and any child who can't or doesn't want to drink dairy.